vaidy1234/cypressTestVaidyBuggy/README.md

 The above step will install the node modules

-## enter the following command to open cypress ide
+## Enter the following command to open cypress ide
 ./node_modules/.bin/cypress open
 This will open cypress and from here the following tests can be run: